It’s a moment of satisfaction to launch your website after the collective hard work & effort made by you and your web developer.

 #11 Broken links (for user-experience)

 Broken links are the links that lead to nowhere upon click.
 In other words, when you click any link and it shows a “page not found” error, it can be considered as a broken link.

 Broken links can affect your website in 2 major ways:

-- They can affect the user-experience and as a result, it can lead to high bounce rate.
+- They can affect the user experience and as a result, they can lead to a high bounce rate.

 - Broken links can also affect the SEO score of your website.

 Therefore, do ensure that your website doesn’t have any broken links.

 Although SEO (search engine optimization) is totally a different concept than website development, it does start from the website first.